How iVend Point of Sale Works

 Retail POS software is the program that processes sales transactions, houses the data related to inventory and sales and provides the interface for your employees and store associates.
 It’s the nerve center of your retail ecosystem and as such, your point of sale needs to be able support your business and operational goals for success and growth into the future.

-On-Cloud POS vs On-Premises POS
+On-Cloud POS vs On-Premise POS

 There a variety of options when it comes to point of sale software as it relates to data storage.
-You will see terms like, cloud, on-premises, server based, online, traditional, etc. The key to remember is that there are two basic types of retail point of sale software: cloud-based and ground-based.
+You will see terms like, cloud, on-premise, server based, online, traditional, etc. The key to remember is that there are two basic types of retail point of sale software: cloud-based and ground-based.
 It’s important to note that most POS software solutions used in retail today are some sort of combination of the two.

 Integrating Your ERP Systems with Your POS